twagar11/ansible-labs/4-playbooks-and-roles.md

 2. Now, let\'s create the mandatory [main.yml] inside the
     [tasks] directory we just created.
-This won\'t actually perform the Apache installation---rather, it will call one of two external tasks files, depending on the operating system detected on the target host during the fact-gathering stage.
+This won\'t actually perform the Apache installation -- rather, it will call one of two external tasks files, depending on the operating system detected on the target host during the fact-gathering stage.
 We can use this special variable,  [ansible\_distribution], in a [when]
     condition to determine which of the tasks files to import:

 ```
----
+ --
 - name: import a tasks based on OS platform
   import_tasks: centos.yml
   when: ansible_distribution == 'CentOS'